OUR TREATMENT PHILOSOPHY

 • Coccydynia (tailbone pain); rectal spasms or pain

-• Lower back pain (with or without sciatica)
+• Upper or lower back pain (with or without sciatica)

 • Hip girdle discomfort